 When it comes to South Africa, I feel that I’ve always had a connection with the country.
 I get along with the people.
-In January 2015, we bought a house near Cape Town and when we’re there, we always have a lot of visitors.
+A few years ago, we bought a house near Cape Town and when we’re there, we always have a lot of visitors.

 You are very active.
 How do you relax?